New Research: Supply Chain Attack on Axios Pulls Malicious Dependency from npm.Details

 Blocked by Socket

-Live on npm for 41 days, 1 hour and 31 minutes before removal.
+Live on npm for 4 hours and 24 minutes before removal.
 Socket users were protected even while the package was live.

-by cxbmusickr
+by jkroso

 Live on npm